sharpmachine/sharpmachinemedia.com/content/work/on-the-beam.md

 		<div class="row">
 			<aside class="col-sm-3 col-lg-2">
 				<h3 class="libre h4">On the Typeface:</h3>
-				<p>Futura: Most importantly we wanted a classic typeface that felt a strong sense of history and lineage, but still had a clean, modern and timeless look.
+				<p>We wanted a classic typeface that felt a strong sense of history and lineage, but still had a clean, modern and timeless look.
 We also appreciated the clear, no-nonsense geometry of the letter shapes.</p>
 			</aside>
 			<div class="col-sm-9 col-lg-10">
 				<figure>